kevin-kretz/Google-Tech-Dev-Guide/Foundations of Programming/Problem 2/README.md

 The optimal solution, takes what I did and uses substrings instead of two seperate string.

 ## Things I learned:
-I was reminded of how to iterate over a string using a for loop.
+I was reminded of how to iterate over a string using a for loop in Java.